Facebook expands new tool aiming to shrink ‘news deserts’

 SAN FRANCISCO — Facebook is trying to coax “news deserts” into bloom with the second major expansion of a tool that exposes people to more local news and information.
 But the social network confesses that it still has a lot to learn.

-Brown, a former news anchor and host at NBC and CNN, said local reporting remains the most important form of journalism today.
-She said Facebook has a responsibility to support journalism, while also noting that the media industry has been in decline “for a very long time.”
+Today In won’t automatically turn on for people even in the areas it serves, which could limit its reach.
+So far, Facebook says, 1.6 million people have activated the feature and receive news from some 1,200 publishers every week.

-Local news is just one part of the Today In feature, which also includes posts from local groups along with events and community announcements from schools and governments.
-A news section within the section shows stories from local newspapers, blogs and TV stations.
-Facebook isn’t paying licensing fees or sharing ad revenue with these outlets, but says the tool is driving new readers to local news outlets.
+The service has no human editors and uses software filters to weed out objectionable content.
+Tweaking the algorithm to find relevant local stories has been complicated.
+Does a road closure matter if it’s 100 miles away?
+How about a murder?

 Already, Facebook says it’s learned from publishers’ input about what doesn’t work.
-For instance, it now only allows posts from publishers registered with its “News page index,” which means they meet guidelines such as a focus on current events and information, citing sources and including dates and don’t have a record of publishing false news and misinformation.
-This means that obituaries from funeral homes, or real estate posts — both of which previously showed up under “news” — are no longer eligible.
+For instance, it now allows only posts from publishers registered with its “News page index,” which means they meet guidelines such as focusing on current events and information, and don’t have a record of publishing misinformation.
+Obituaries from funeral homes and real estate posts — both of which previously showed up under “news” — are no longer eligible.

 Google also announced changes to its news service Thursday, saying it would slightly alter its search system so original news stories on a topic show up before follow-ups or repeated news from other publications.
 Similar to Facebook, the company has been working on showing news articles from authoritative, proven publications.

-When researchers looked at the types of news stories Facebook showed and how users interacted with them, finding that Facebook users interacted the most with stories serving a critical need — such as information on emergencies, transportation and health.
-While there were more “non-critical” stories available, on sports, for instance, people didn’t interact with those to the same degree.
-The researchers — Matthew Weber at the University of Minnesota and Peter Andriga and Philip Napoli at Duke University — received no funding from Facebook.
+The researchers said Facebook users interacted the most with stories serving a critical need — such as information on emergencies, transportation and health — even though “non-critical” stories such as sports were more numerous.
+The researchers — Matthew Weber at the University of Minnesota and Peter Andringa and Philip Napoli at Duke University — received no funding from Facebook.

-The expansion to 6,000 cities still doesn’t include large metro areas such as New York City, Los Angeles or San Francisco, where the abundance of news and population density makes it more difficult to provide relevant local information.
+Large metro areas such as New York City, Los Angeles and San Francisco are still excluded from Today In.
+The abundance of news and population density there makes it more difficult to provide relevant local information.
 A big local story in Brooklyn, for instance, might be irrelevant in the same borough just a few miles away.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.